Nutrition and Food

 The current recommendation for an adult is four ounces total meat, poultry, or fish per day, preferably in two to three servings.
-However, some nutrition specialists suggest one serving per day (or every other day), with the use of legumes as a protein supplement.

 One serving from this group consists of two to three ounces of cooked lean meat, poultry, or fish.
 One-half cup of cooked dry beans or one egg counts as one ounce of lean meat.

 The Health Action Guide on this page lists the USDA guidelines for sale handing of meat.